 He is known internationally for his knowledge of system safety, which dates back to 1988, and software safety, which dates back to 1986.
-His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation (reactor control, shutdown, and fuel handling), process control, and medical devices.
+His experience spans the safety-critical sectors of defense, aviation (ground-based and airborne), rail (light, heavy, subway, commuter, and high speed), nuclear power generation (reactor control, shutdown, and fuel handling), unmanned system safety, process control, and medical devices.

 He is the originator of Optimal Hazard Identification (OHI) and Optimal Hazard Logging (OHL) techniques as well as Fault Tree Analysis Acceptance/Rejection Criteria.
 As a result of the depth and breadth of his knowledge and experience, he is classified as a seasoned system safety engineer.

 Hunter is experienced with all system safety standards (e.g., FRA, SAE ARP4754A, SAE ARP4761, MIL-STD-882, DEF STAN 00-56, IEC 61508, CENELEC EN 5012x), all software safety standards, all guidelines (e.g., FAA System Safety Handbook, FAA SRMGSA, JSSSEH, AMCOM 385-17), and all system safety, software safety, and risk analysis techniques (e.g., SSMP, SSPP, PHA, HL, SSHA, SHA, CCA (including PRA, ZSA and CMA), O&SHA, FHA, PSSA, SSA, FTA, SFTA, FMEA, FMECA, SFMEA).
 He is also experienced in the areas of RAM, safety audits, safety management, system safety working groups/committees, software safety working groups/committees.